I'm a community-centered design strategist with an appetite for systems thinking and communication design. Here's [ some of ] what I believe in:

 Relationship-focused, interdisciplinary collaboration.

 We know that diversity of thought, experience, and expertise benefits problem-solving.
-This requires supportive means of communication that bridge efforts along the way, so that we can imagine, experiment and take meaningful risks together.
-My love language is using tools that bring people together and set the stage for community-led inquiry, insight & action, building enduring relationships along the way.
+Strong communication tools bridge efforts along the way, so we can imagine and take meaningful risks together.
+My favorite tools bring people together and set the stage for community-led inquiry, insight, and action — building enduring relationships along the way.

 Visual thinking and imaginative play.

-Nontraditional tools like sketching & diagramming, system & journey mapping, spatial design & role playing can unclench our thinking and help us communicate more imaginatively and effectively throughout the process—whether that's reframing a problem, aligning our perspectives, testing old assumptions, arriving at new concepts, envisioning a brighter future, prototyping those possibilities, or storytelling in a way that fans the flames of inspired action.
+Nontraditional methods — like sketching, diagramming, system & journey mapping, spatial design, role playing — can unclench our thinking and help us communicate more effectively throughout a process... whether that's reframing a problem, testing assumptions, prototyping possibilities, or tending the fire of inspired action.

 Acknowledging and using power for the greater good.

 Inevitably, designers end up as systems gatekeepers.
 We must...
-1. Assess the rooms we find ourselves in to see who is and isn't there.
-2. Reexamine doubts we have regarding our own power, to challenge the status quo around and within us.
-3. Make space to listen, even when uncomfortable, inconvenient.
-4. However imperfectly, keep ourselves, our work, and other power-holders accountable in contributing to a just and equitable world.
-Sometimes that means opening doors, sometimes it means knocking down walls, one brick at a time.
-It continues by turning over our own stones of complacency and complicity, one by one.
-I am both humbled and encouraged by the need for the collective in this long lineage of work.
-A perennial truth: it's more important than ever.
+1. assess the rooms we find ourselves in, to see who is and isn't there.
+2. reexamine doubts we have regarding our own power, to challenge the status quo around and within us.
+3. make space to listen, even when uncomfortable and inconvenient.
+4. however imperfectly, keep ourselves, our work, and other power-holders accountable in contributing to a just and equitable world.
+That can mean opening doors or knocking down walls one brick at a time, all while turning over our own stones of complacency and complicity.

 I strive to follow the principles described by the Design Justice Network.